dmmarti/es-theme-unified/README.md

-# HURSTY BLUE
+# Unified

 #####################################################################################

 OVERVIEW

-This ZIP package contains the Hursty Blue theme that is to be used within Emulation Station.
+This ZIP package contains the Unified theme that is to be used within Emulation Station.

-Originally written as a theme for the Attract Mode front-end, this is an Emulation Station port of that theme.
+This is an Emulation Station port of CriticalCid's Launchbox/Bigbox theme.

 NOTE